Sakyawira/Sakyawira/README.md

 ## Data Science and Machine Learning

+### Sentiment Analysis of Epic Games Store
+[This](https://github.com/Sakyawira/Sentiment-Analysis) is a sentiment analysis of Epic Games Store using machine learning in a Virtual Environment Jupyter Notebook.

 ### Linear Regression Analysis of Auckland House Prices
 [This](https://github.com/Sakyawira/auckland-house-prices) is a data collection, data analysis, and machine learning model of Auckland house prices using Azure Jupyter Notebook.